jacobs-technion-cornell-institute/jacobs-technion-cornell-institute.github.io/index.md

 <img src="hub-drawing.png" alt="urban tech hub drawing"/>

-# About the Jacobs Technion-Cornell Institute at Cornell Tech {#about-jacobs}
-The Jacobs Technion-Cornell Institute at Cornell Tech was founded as a joint academic venture between Cornell University and the Technion-Israel Institute of Technology to be a locus of academic experimentation and innovative approaches to research, entrepreneurship and education.
-The Jacobs Institute emphasizes a transdisciplinary view of science and encourages translational research that ultimately serves the worldwide common good, through a set of industry-focused “hubs” that address contemporary social and economic need around which research and academic programs are centered.

 # What is Urban Tech? {#what-is-urban-tech}
 Urban Tech is the emerging interdisciplinary study of how to make cities and urban spaces more connected, livable, and efficient.
 Urban Tech encompasses the following domains:  clean-tech and sustainability, co-living and co-working, community management technology, construction-tech, property-tech, energy and utilities, logistics and delivery, mobility and transportation, smart cities and gov-tech.